PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we exploited CI in facilitating next-generation networks.
-We showed that the collaboration among agents was achieved by data and information sharing via communication.
-However, given the privacy concern and practical constraints in communication, the deployment of CI was obstructed.
-To address this issue, we proposed a privacy-preserving MARL scheme, called PP-MARL, which leverages an HE-friendly architecture.
-We evaluated PP-MARL's performance in two representative use cases: mobility management in drone-assisted communication and network control with cooperative edge intelligence.
+We exploited CI in facilitating next-generation networks, enabling agent collaboration through data sharing via communication.
+However, privacy concerns and communication constraints hindered MARL deployment.
+To tackle this, we introduced PP-MARL, a privacy-preserving MARL scheme with an HE-friendly architecture.
 Simulation results revealed that cooperative learning promotes collaboration among agents, and PP-MARL can provide better privacy protection with lower overhead than state-of-the-art approaches.

-Privacy protection for CI in communications remains challenging in environments with large-scale agents or a variable number of agents involved in the collaboration.
-In future research, we will extend PP-MARL to support communication problems with dynamically varying numbers of large-scale agents, such as network control with mobile edge controllers.